-Sara Lawson, MPA, CFRE, CPCC, brings 20+ years’ leadership experience to support organizations and individuals with big dreams and ambitious goals.
-Sara is passionate about the role that mission-inspired companies and organizations have in strengthening communities.
+Sara Lawson, MPA, PCC, CPCC brings 20+ years’ leadership experience to support organizations and individuals with big dreams and ambitious goals.
+Sara is passionate about the role that purpose-inspired leaders, organizations, and companies have in strengthening communities.
 She also knows that leadership can be fulfilling AND frustrating, even for dedicated, skilled, and creative people.
-Sara is a consultant, coach, facilitator, speaker, and the creator of Gauge Leadership Lab and Moxie: A Leadership Salon Series for Women.
-These leadership development programs bring together small groups of leaders to uncover new insights, develop courageous visions, share big laughs, and champion each other’s progress along the way.
-Sara’s guidance offers her clients the tools and inspiration to address big challenges, do their best work, make a meaningful difference, and have fun doing it.
+Sara is the creator and facilitator of Gauge Leadership Lab as well as a consultant and executive coach.
+She is known for fostering an environment that encourages people to reflect deeply, take risks, and expand their sense of what’s possible.

-Sara has served as an executive director, interim executive director, front-line volunteer, program director, committee chair, board member, and mentor.
-She draws upon experience in the arts, higher education, health care, and public radio, and has honed her expertise through her work with clients in the private, public, and nonprofit sectors.
-She is also a proud advocate for Arts Corps—the largest, nonprofit arts education organization in the greater Seattle area—where she currently serves as board president.
+Sara has served as an executive director, interim executive director, front-line volunteer, board chair, program director, and mentor.
+She draws upon leadership experience in the arts, higher education, health care, and public radio, and has honed her expertise through her work with clients in the private, public, and nonprofit sectors.
+Sara’s guidance offers clients the tools and inspiration to address big challenges, do their best work, make a meaningful difference, and have fun doing it.